champikamendis/cordova-plugin-detect-root-devices/README.md

 # cordova-plugin-detect-root-devices
-This is cordova plugin for android to detect whether our device is not rooted.
+This is a cordova plugin for **android** to detect whether our device is not rooted.
 Here uses the google Safetynet Attestation Api for root detection

 You can use following line to call the plugin
 ```